ajakka/react-native-here-explore/docs/modules/useRouting.md

 export default App;
 ```

 In this example, `Routing` is used to draw a yellow solid line between two points on the map.
-You can modify the `originCoordinates`, `destinationCoordinates`, `wayPoints`, `lineColor`, `lineWidth`, and `lineType` props to customize the polyline's appearance and path.
+You can modify the `originCoordinates`, `destinationCoordinates`, `wayPoints`, `lineColor`, `lineWidth` and `lineType` props to customize the polyline's appearance and path.

 Remember to review the prop values and defaults to ensure the paths appears as expected on your map.
 Happy mapping!